 Only the ignorance than came from the finitude of human intellect can determine our will to choose what is not good, but not because it wills the evil but because it cannot see the ultimate good, the purpose established by God.
 This lack of knowledge that derives from the finitude of the human intellect does not mean that the domain of values disappears but only that it is redesigned in such a way that it is instituted by the ego cogitans.
-And because what is useful for the well-being of humanity is judged to be good, utility becomes a genuine value.
+And because what is useful for the well-being of humanity is judged to be good, utility becomes a genuine and autonomous value.
+Bacon still maintains that material utility is relative to the eternal plan of God, while Descartes considers that material utility is essential for the human earthly well-being and creates an autonomous system of values, in which utility occupies a central place.
 Human beings have to pursue "those things that are most useful to us":